lvlivingston/openclaw/docs/OPERATOR.md

     - groupPolicy: allowlist
     - allowFrom restricted to specific Telegram sender IDs
     - No webhook exposure (outbound polling only)
-  - Google Workspace APIs (OAuth via gogcli)
+  - Google Workspace APIs (OAuth via gogcli on the gateway container)
     - Used for Google Calendar (and optionally Gmail)
     - Authentication performed via OAuth using a Desktop App client
     - Tokens stored in `~/.config/gogcli` and mounted into the gateway container